-- You are currently enrolled for vision coverage. - You are electing vision coverage for the first time.
+- u You are currently enrolled for vision coverage. - u You are electing vision coverage for the first time.

-However, if you dropped your vision coverage during the 2008 enrollment period, you may not enroll for coverage in 2009.
-(Your next opportunity to enroll will be in the fall of 2009, with coverage effective January 1, 2010).
-You may also drop your vision coverage during the annual enrollment period.
+You may drop your vision coverage during the annual enrollment period.
 However, if you do, you will have to wait two years before you can re-enroll in this coverage.